 Celebrate whenever they achieve even a small goal.
 Treat themselves to a delicious pastry or watch their favorite movie.

-Research suggests people who set goals are more successful than the others.
+Research suggests people who set goals are more successful than others.
 When they set goals, their brain inherently chooses routine over novelty.

-6. List Ways To Positively Reframe A Stressful Event
+Happiness Skill #6.
+List Ways To Positively Reframe A Stressful Event